jparker/search_lingo/README.md

 # SearchLingo

 SearchLingo is a framework for defining simple, user-friendly query languages and translating them into their underlying queries.
-It does not perform the searches themselves.

 Although designed originally to be used with simple searches using ActiveRecord models, there is no dependency on ActiveRecord or Rails.
-The search classes you define will provide the query object (commonly an ActiveRecord model or an ActiveRecord::Relation), and the parsers you define will describe what messages to send to the query object (typically things like <code>#where</code> or a named scope) to perform the search.
+The search classes you define will provide the query object (commonly an ActiveRecord model or an ActiveRecord::Relation), and the parsers you define will describe what messages to send to the query object (typically things like <code>where</code> or a named scope) to perform the search.

+In theory, you should be able to write parsers to translate into queries for non-ActiveRecord data stores.

 ## Installation